This is a really bad hurricane season for the US coast now. It is one of those times when having an emergency backup generators is a must.

 If you are curious to know more about it, read the full review of the Generac IQ2000 here.

-Duromax XP4850EH – good quality dual fuel generator
+Duromax XP4850EH – good quality hybrid generator

 Dual fuel generators have been gaining popularity in recent years.
 All for good reasons, since they offer more flexibility, are cheaper to use in the longer term and are generally more environmentally friendly than an ordinary gas powered portable generator.
 In this buyer’s guide, I have already introduced two dual-fuel generators – the heavy duty Duromax XP12000EH and the lightweight inverter generator Champion 3400.